 The group was founded 10 years ago and consists of a core group – which is responsible for the day to day running of the organisation, and members and associate members.

-We are a member of Homes for Oxford.
+We are a member of the UK Cohousing Network.

 Please get in touch if you want to join the meeting.
 We will send the Zoom invitation on the day before the meeting to all those who have expressed interest and given us their email address.